What’s inside:

 The gaps trace to item-master setup deficiencies, the inherent difficulty of bill-only capture (non-onboarded SKUs aren’t selectable), manual pick/scan friction, and consignment onboarding delays.
 The evidence speaks for itself.

-FAQ: Orthopedic Surgery Charge Capture Case Study: The Value of Computer Vision and AI
+FAQ: Case Study: Optimizing Orthopedic Surgery Charge Capture with AI Computer Vision

 Orthopedic procedures use high-cost implants, bill-only items, and fast-moving consumables.
 When items aren’t in the EHR’s item master, or staff select the wrong SKU, these products are never billed, which creates immediate and often significant revenue loss.